Identification of Causal Diffusion Effects Under Structural Stationarity

 \subsection{Control Sets and Placebo Sets}

-I investigate five different control sets to illustrate how to use the proposed placebo test and bias-corrected estimator.
-Table~\ref{tab:control} describes types of variables I use for those five control sets and their corresponding placebo sets.
+We investigate five different control sets to illustrate how to use the proposed placebo test and bias-corrected estimator.
+Table~\ref{tab:control} describes types of variables we use for those five control sets and their corresponding placebo sets.
 The column of ``Main model'' indicates variables used for control sets and the column of ``Placebo model'' indicates corresponding variables in placebo sets.

-The first control set (C1) includes variables from ``Basic Variables''.
+The first control set (C1) includes variables from ``Basic Variables.''
 The second control set (C2) adds variables from ``Two-month Lags'' to the first control set.
 The third control set adds state fixed effects to the second control set.
-The fourth control set adds all the variables from ``Contextual Variables'', which include variables on refugees, demographics, general crimes, economic indicators, education, and politics.
+The fourth control set adds all the variables from ``Contextual Variables,'' which include variables on refugees, demographics, general crimes, economic indicators, education, and politics.
 Note that these contextual variables are measured only annually.
 The final fifth set adds the time trend variable as third-order polynomials to the fourth set.